zchyde/brooklinebooksmith.com/_posts/2016-06-13-this-week-in-books-untranslatable-words-the-art-of-living-cozily.md

 > The limits of my language mean the limits of my world.

-That idea, that the scope of our understanding is defined by what we can and cannot put words to, holds particular fascination to the avid reader - books, after all, should be our window onto the world.
+That idea, that the scope of our understanding is defined by what we can and cannot put words to, holds particular fascination for the avid reader - books, after all, should be our window onto the world.
 It's unsettling to imagine societies that lack concepts fundamental to our self-perception, like words for [right & left](https://www.reddit.com/r/todayilearned/comments/1m6l0b/til_there_are_languages_without_the_terms_left/), [yes & no](http://mentalfloss.com/article/49480/8-fun-facts-about-irish-language), or [the color blue](http://io9.gizmodo.com/5902904/why-do-cultures-always-name-red-before-they-do-blue).

 Even more perturbing are those ideas that underpin other cultures but have no direct translation into our own language.
 There's no shortage of examples (heck, we can order you [a whole book of them](http://www.brooklinebooksmith-shop.com/book/9781607747109)).
 Per [lingholic](http://www.lingholic.com/15-untranslatable-words-wish-existed-english/), there's: